-Geographic variations in consumption has been added to your bookmarks.
+Geographic variations in consumption has been saved

 A new data series allows for comparisons of consumption patterns among the states.